This will not be a mandatory vaccination.

 Beau Sejour has been designated as the island’s main vaccination centre and the Community Vaccination Centre opened on Monday 25 January 2021.

 The vaccine does not prevent people catching and spreading COVID-19.
-It does however, prevent individuals from suffering fro the serious side effects of, or dying as a result of, the virus.
+It does however, prevent individuals suffering from the serious side effects of, or dying as a result of, the virus.

 Good hand hygiene still applies if you have received the vaccine.
 If you have been contacted to self-isolate, this also still applies even if you have received the vaccine.